tosborne1215/PrometheanHW/README.md

 I would consider an IO bound solution a win.
 I am looking at many files and an IO bound solution is a hardware limitation.
 There is only so much I can do to solve this.
 A CPU bound solution may be the fault of my software and so I am going to aim for an IO bounded solution.
 My dev environment has a SSD so it may be difficult to hit the IO Bound goal.

+### Multi Threading vs Multi Process

+Multi threading in python is made very difficult due to the GIL especially in version 2.7.
+I will be using subprocesses to evaluate different files.

 ## Tests

 Developing all of these tests will be a pain so my goal will be to create a 'master' TestCase that can be inheritted and it will include setUp and tearDown functions that will build very large tests and each inherrited class can point to a specific root position.
 This reduces the amount of time I will spend creating tests.
 The other issue I will encounter in my tests is finding suitable regular expressions.
 I think I am going to use a lorem ipsum generator to create large amounts of data to work with.
+I may also look for some sort of existing data that I can use.
 I can include a list of keywords that I want to count and randomly place them in the text.

 - Simple Test
 - High Recursion Depth